ItsDan1el/NewerBlocks/README.md

 # Description
 ##### The NewerBlocks mod allows users to use a block from a newer Minecraft version on a older Minecraft versions.
 For example, you get to use all the blocks form 1.17, 1.18, and 1.19 on 1.16 by using NewerBlocks 1.16.5.
-This mod only starts developemt when the full release version of Minecraft is released, I won't be adding the blocks from snapshots.
+This mod only starts developement when the full release version of Minecraft is released, I won't be adding the blocks from snapshots.

 # Getting Started
 ### Dependencies